ExaScience/elprep/README.md

 ## RAM

 elPrep is designed to operate in memory, i.e. data is stored in RAM during computation.
-As long as you do not use the in-memory sort, mark duplicates filter or base recalibration, elPrep operates as a streaming tool, and peak memory use is limited to a few GB.
+As long as you do not use the in-memory sort, mark duplicates filter, base recalibration, or variant calling, elPrep operates as a streaming tool, and peak memory use is limited to a few GB.

-elPrep also provides a tool for splitting .sam files "per chromosome," and guarantees that processing these split files and then merging the results does not lose information when compared to processing a .sam file as a whole.
+elPrep also provides a tool for splitting .sam files per chromosome - or better per groups of chromosomes - and guarantees that processing these split files and then merging the results does not lose information when compared to processing a .sam file as a whole.
 Using the split/merge tool greatly reduces the RAM required to process a .sam file, but it comes at the cost of an additional processing step.

-We recommend the following minimum of RAM when executing memory-intensive operations such as sorting, duplicate marking and base quality score recalibration:
+We recommend the following minimum of RAM when executing memory-intensive operations such as sorting, duplicate marking, base quality score recalibration and haplotype caller:

 * whole-genome 30x: 128 GB RAM using the elprep split/filter/merge mode (sfm)
 * whole-genome 50x: 200 GB RAM using the elprep split/filter/merge mode (sfm)
-* whole-exome  30x: 22GB RAM using the elprep split/filter/merge mode (sfm)
+* whole-exome  30x: 24GB RAM using the elprep split/filter/merge mode (sfm)
-* whole-exome  30x: 80GB RAM using the elprep in memory mode
+* whole-exome  30x: 92GB RAM using the elprep in memory mode (filter)

 These numbers are only estimates, and the actual RAM use may look different for your data sets.

 ## Disk Space

 elPrep by default does not write any intermediate files, and therefore does not require additional (peak) disk space beyond what is needed for storing the input and output files.
 If you use the elPrep split and merge tools, elPrep requires additional disk space equal to the size of the input file.

 # Mailing List and Contact

 Use the Google [forum](https://groups.google.com/d/forum/elprep) for discussions.
 You need a Google account to subscribe through the forum URL.
 You can also subscribe without a Google account by sending an email to elprep+subscribe@googlegroups.com.

 You can also contact us via exascience@imec.be directly.